 From the summit, wonderful views stretch across the Reynisfjara Black Sand Beach to needle-thin stacks, natural arches and distant islands as puffins dive towards the sea and return with a beak-full of fish.

-Here’s our complete guide to Dyrhólaey Peninsula & Reynisfjara Black Sand Beach including how to get there, what to see, and where to stay nearby.
-Find out how to incorporate the area on your trip in our 5-day Iceland itinerary.
+Here’s our complete guide to Dyrhólaey Peninsula & Reynisfjara Black Sand Beach, including how to get there, what to see, and where to stay nearby.

-The Dyrhólaey peninsula is a rocky promontory jutting out into the Atlantic Ocean in south central Iceland.
+The Dyrhólaey peninsula is a rocky promontory that juts out into the Atlantic Ocean in south-central Iceland.
 Rising to a height of 120 metres, it’s the southernmost tip of the country.

-The nearest town is Vík, which is only 2 miles (3 kilometres) to the east, but the road completes a large 12-mile loop and takes 20 minutes.
-From Reykjavík, the Dyrhólaey peninsula is just over 110 miles away (180 kilometres) and takes around 2 hours and 30 minutes to drive.
+The nearest town is Vík, which is only 2 miles (3 kilometres) to the east.
+However, the road from Vik to Dyrhólaey completes a large 12-mile loop and takes 20 minutes.

 Reynisfjara Beach is a black sand beach wedged between the cliffs of the Dyrhólaey peninsula and Vík.